 Examples of Tone:

-TIP: Publications have their own distinctive tones.
-If you’re writing a piece – say an advertorial – for a specific publication, you’ll want to match your tone with the publication’s tone.
+Tip: If you’re writing a piece – say an advertorial – for a specific publication, you’ll want to match your tone with the publication’s tone.

 There are four writing styles, each serving its own purpose.